 A ballot is not required if there are more places available at a school than out-of-zone applications.

 State integrated schools are not required to hold a ballot, and may use other methods to select applications.

 Boards must advertise:

 - the dates their ballots will be held.

 - if they are entered into a ballot

 - when and how the ballot will be held

 - when they will be notified of the outcome, and their rights and responsibilities.

-Boards must notify applicants of the ballot outcome within three days of the ballot.
+Boards must notify applicants in writing of the ballot outcome within three days of the ballot.

-The person can’t be an employee or member of the school’s Board of Trustees, or a relative of a child included in the ballot.
+The person cannot be an employee or member of the school’s board, or a relative of a child included in the ballot.